bestofjs/bestofjs-weekly/data/collections/stories/story-041.md

 number: 41
 ---

-_Zero_, the Node.js server that requires no configuration to serve all kind of assets, is the project number one of the week, again.
+Number 2 last week, _Zero_, the Node.js server that requires no configuration to serve all kind of assets, is the project number one this week.

 Among the top 10 projects, it's worth to mention _Storybook_, a tool to help developer build components **in isolation**.